dream-gcm/usermanual/source/Chapter3.md

 Also in the include subdirectory is a setup file.
 This contains a few edits to the code to alter its behaviour depending on some choices made in the job script namelists.
 The idea is to have some standard use cases, but we haven’t gone very far down this road as in general everyone’s use case is different.

 Finally there is a change-log which contains notes on changes made between versions of DREAM.
 As such it is a nice chronological summary of the development history which complements this user guide.

+---
+## 3.4 `jobs`directory
+This is where you’ll spend a lot of your time.
+We’ve already had a look at the job script to run the model in chapter 2, and we’ll go into much more detail in chapter 4.
+Here’s just an overview of the files in this directory.

+* `runmodel_v8.1.ksh` - your basic script for running the model multirun.ksh - a bog standard script to sequentially run several experiments - edit at will.

+* `makefrc.ksh` - the script for making forcing files _fbs and _fcm.
+How to do this is explained in Chapter 4 section 2.
+It calls fortran routines: calcfrc_T31.f or calcfrc_T42.f.

+* `makefrc_cyc.ksh` - calculating a forcing function with an annual cycle is a protracted and elaborate business, see Chapter 4 section 2iv and Appendix B section 8 .
+This script is only part of the procedure, along with fortran routines: calcfrc_cycADV.f and calcfrc_cycTEND.f

+* `makefed.ksh` - if you want to diagnose the transient eddy part of the forcing, it is the difference between a _fbs file and an `_fcm` file (see Appendix B).
+This script works it out using `calcfed.f`.

+* `run_ensemble.ksh` - a very useful script for organising an ensemble forecast and then calculating an ensemble mean history record.
+It calls the script make_ensemble_mean.ksh, and fortran routines: `ensemble_ic.f` and `ensemble_mean.f` or `ensemble_mean_dry.f`

+---
+## 3.5 `results` directory
+So the model has run without crashing and you have some history files.
+They will have been put into your experimental directory under DREAM/dream_results.
+Here you will find for reference a record of how you set up the experiment in the form of the following files:
+* `runmodel_v8.1.ksh` - a record of the script you used to run the model
+* `namelist_data` - the changes you made to the model namelist defaults
+* `results` - a text file with details of the run including namelist values etc.
+* `dream_v8.1.f` and `setup.f` - a clone of the model code you used
+* `parameters.f` - a record of your parameter (i.e. the resolution)
+* `prog` - the executable file for the model
+* `history` - the dynamical output from the model
+* `history_grid2d` and `history_grid2d` - precipitation-related gridpoint output if appropriate
+`restart.11` and `restart.12` - restart files periodically during the run (11) and at the end (12).

+When you run the diagnostics you’ll also get:
+* `run_output.ksh` and `model_output.ksh` - a record of the diagnostic scripts you used
+`/netcdfs` - your netCDF output goes here
+* `/binary_grid` and `/binary_grid3d` - binary diagnostic output if you selected it.

+---
+## 3.6 `diagnostics` directory
+Another directory where you’ll spend a lot of your time.
+Again, this is an overview of the files.
+A comprehensive guide to diagnostics is given in Chapter 4.
+* `specan_W2G.f` - the core fortran program that everything depends on, this routine uses the spectral analysis from the model to take a model history file and write grid diagnostic fields for dynamical variables into binary and netCDF formats.
+* `gridan2d.f` and `gridan3d.f` do a similar job but for model grid output, i.e. fields that are related to model precipitation.

+* `time_mean_spec_grid.f` - calculates a time mean from your sequential output, called by the script if requested.

+* `run_output.ksh` - this is your basic script for running the output, it calls `model_output.ksh` and `file_renamer.ksh` as well as the diagnostics programs cited above.

+* `run_output_flux.ksh` - an extended script that does the same job as `run_output.ksh` but will also provide quadratic quantities with time-filtering, such as heat, moisture and momentum fluxes, geopotential variance and eddy kinetic energy.
+To do this it calls `model_output.ksh`, `model_flux.ksh`, `hp_flux.ksh`, and the fortran programs cited above.
+For handling fluxes and time filtering it also calls: `time_filter_history.f`, `time_mean_flux2d.f`, `gridan_flux2d.f` and `hp_flux2d.f`.

+* `/include` - contains parameters and common blocks.
+Note that the common block files are not simply copies of the ones in the source directory.

+* `check_grid3d.f` - this is just a verification program to print 3d grid data on the screen.